 Line I – If you paid a contractor $600 or more during the tax year then you need to select “Yes” on this line.
 By selecting Yes, you are required to send a 1099 Form to each contractor who you paid $600 or more to during the tax year.
 A 1099 Form is similar to what a W2 form is to an employee.
-To learn more about 1099 reporting, read our article.
+To learn more, check out our 1099 reporting guide.

 Line J – If you selected “Yes” on Line I then you should also select “Yes” on Line J.